hmustain/Team-Profile-Generator/README.md

 - [Questions](#questions)

 ## Installation
 First, you will need to make sure you have node.js installed.
 Once you have confirmed node.js in installed, you will need to run npm init from the terminal to create a package.json folder.
-After that, instal inquirer version 8.2.4 by typing npm i inquirer@8.2.4 from the CL in the terminal.
+After that, install inquirer version 8.2.4 by typing npm i inquirer@8.2.4 from the CL in the terminal.
 You will need to make sure you are installing this project in the correct folder that you will be working out of in VS Code.
 Additionally, in order to run your test, you will need to make sure jest is installed.
 To install jest, CD into the correct folder and install jest by CL typing in npm i jest

 ## Usage
 To run this application, you will need to CD into the correct folder in VS Code and run node + the title of your JS folder.
 For instance node index.js